theia-dev/pdom/docs/examples_toc_sim.rst

     desorption_model = weak
     ...

-This would generate the following results:
+This generates the following results:

 .. figure:: examples/toc/incr/c_volume-toc.png
    :alt: example_toc_sim fragmentation plot

-   Development of the concentration in solution and the total organic carbon (TOC) using *incremental* split model.
+   Development of the concentration in solution and the total organic carbon (TOC) using the *incremental* split model.

 .. figure:: examples/toc/incr/volume_segments.png